Martha McDonald: Phantom Frequencies

 Phantom Frequencies was a 2019 site-specific installation and performance McDonald created in collaboration with composer and musician Laura Baird for Emanation 2019 at WheatonArts and Cultural Center in Millville, NJ.
 Glass objects from Wheaton’s permanent collection were reproduced by the on-site glassmakers and played as musical instruments.
-In a costume based on a Victorian hoop-skirt, hundreds of glass medicine vials hung from the skirt which McDonald activated and “played” as an instrument through dance and movement.
-She and collaborator Laura Baird played other glass instruments such as gongs, bells and horns that became the installation for the ongoing exhibition outside the performances.
+In a costume based on a Victorian hoop-skirt, hundreds of glass medicine vials hung from the skirt, which McDonald activated and “played” as an instrument through dance and movement.
+She and collaborator Laura Baird played other glass instruments such as gongs, bells, and horns that became the installation for the ongoing exhibition outside the performances.

 The work activated the museum’s 1970s lobby, designed to simulate a Victorian parlor.
 Presented as a “mini-opera,” Phantom Frequencies channeled the spirit of amateur parlor music once performed in domestic interiors, while simultaneously conjuring ethereal acoustics for an imagined future.
-Joyce Beckenstein writing for the Brooklyn Rail said, “Channeling musical sound through crystalline, almost invisible forms, set the audience in the moment of fleeting phenomenon, a surround of echoing tonalities evaporating through space and time.”

 Music for Modernist Shapes: Reimagining Spectodrama

 Music for Modernist Shapes: Reimagining Spectodrama was a 2017 performance and installation by McDonald commissioned by the Black Mountain College Museum + Arts Center in Asheville, North Carolina.
 The project reimagined Bauhaus theatermaker Xanti Schawinsky’s 1936 experimental theater work Spectodrama: Play, Life, Illusion, which merged performance, light projection, music, and color theory to animate the principles of Bauhaus design.
 During her residency, McDonald immersed herself in the pedagogical legacies of the Bauhaus and Black Mountain College.
 She created a series of paper sculptures and costumes that drew from Josef Albers’ paper-folding techniques used in Schawinsky’s original performance with students at the college.

 The installation was activated through live performance, featuring original music composed by Laura Baird, whose score drew from Schawinsky’s collaborations with John Evarts, a Black Mountain College music faculty member, as well as from 1930s avant-garde compositions and Appalachian folk traditions.

-The work, both “whimsical and somber,” reflected on the fragility of art and history amid contemporary political unrest.
-Writing in Title Magazine, Kaitlin Pomerantz noted that “using her great strength as a performer and artist, McDonald makes forgotten objects and overlooked places function fluidly as portals to the past—enchanting, complicating, and enriching our awareness of the present.”